3 And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.

 17 Sanctify them through thy truth: thy word is truth.

-When Jesus prayed for the sanctification of His disciples, He said, 'Sanctify them by the truth: thy doctrine is truth.'
-The Spirit sanctifies when the doctrine of God sanctifies; and a man's sanctification by the truth is known when, confessing what Jesus confessed before Pilate, he is washed, sanctified, and justified, by his name and God's Spirit. '-(1 Cor. vi.
-11; Rom. x.
-8; 1 Tim. vi.
-3, 4, 12, - 13.)
+Devoid of this, no man can be sanctified, for it is the sanctifying principle.
+When Jesus prayed for the sanctification of his disciples he said, "Sanctify them by the truth: thy doctrine-ὁ λογος ὁ σος-is truth."
+The Spirit sanctifies when the doctrine of God sanctifies; and a man's sanctification by the truth is known when, confessing what Jesus confessed before Pilate, he is "washed, sanctified, and justified, by his name and God's Spirit"-1 Cor.
+6:11; Rom.
+10:8; 1 Tim.
+6:3, 4, 12, 13.

-The sanctification of men, be they dipped or sprinkled, baptised in ignorance of the promises covenanted to them who love God, is a dogma of the Apostacy, which we sincerely, earnestly, and faithfully advise all to repudiate, who favour a return to the doctrine and practice of the primitive believers.
+The sanctification of men, be they dipped or sprinkled, baptized in ignorance of the promises covenanted to them who love God, is a dogma of the Apostacy, which we sincerely, earnestly, and faithfully, advise all to repudiate, who favour a return to the doctrine and practice of the primitive believers.

 A correspondent writes (from another group, troubled about the fog of spectulation and "new thought" and "non-traditionism" that is filling the Christadelphian air), "That's the thing about the Berean [magazine]: you never have to worry about what some writer is driving at."